lzl32947/AAAI-2022-Security-AI-Challenger-Program/Readme.md

 python trainer.py --log_name base --data_train dataset/baseline --data_eval dataset/baseline --output_checkpoint checkpoint
 ```

+Specifically, if you want to enable tensorboard for recording the images for training and testing, and watch the training procedures, please add the ```--enable_tensorboard``` in command line.

 ## Label

 The output label should be in one-hot of size of 10, which separately refer to: